A “Hello World!” Program in C++#

 }

 You’ll see that in this case, the code looks very similar to the C example.
 In fact, most C code is valid C++ code (possibly with a few small changes).
-The only thing that looks different is that rather than using a function like printf we are using the special << operator (i.e. a token which works a bit like + or -) to send our message to std::cout, an “output stream” which in this case represents printing to the screen.
+The only major thing that looks different is that rather than using a function like printf we are using the special << operator (i.e. a token which works a bit like + or -) to stream our message to std::cout, an “output stream” which in this case represents printing to the screen.
+We could have used "\n" again to end the line, but in C++ we can also use std::endl to do the same thing, as well as flushing the output buffer (which can be useful in some cases).

 Some key differences from Python#

-1. Whitespace doesn’t matter (although it still makes things easier to read when code is nicely formatted).
+1. Whitespace in your code doesn’t matter (although it still makes things easier to read when code is nicely formatted).
+Instead {} are used to define blocks of code.

 Exercise: Run the Hello World programs#